-In January 2017, Sunoco LP launched a portfolio optimization plan to market and sell 97 real estate assets.
-Real estate assets included in this process are company-owned locations, undeveloped greenfield sites and other excess real estate.
-Properties are located in Florida, Louisiana, Massachusetts, Michigan, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas and Virginia.
+In January 2017, with the assistance of a third-party brokerage firm, Sunoco LP launched a portfolio optimization plan to market and sell 97 real estate assets located in Florida, Louisiana, Massachusetts, Michigan, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas and Virginia.
 The properties will be sold through a sealed-bid sale.
+Of the 97 properties, 27 have been sold and an additional 14 are under contract to be sold.
+31 are being sold to 7-Eleven and 10 are being sold in another transaction.
+The remaining 15 continue to be marketed by the third-party brokerage firm.